Javedfaruquee/ckad-prep/README.md

 <code> Override the label "img" with the value "busybox-container" to the busybox-pod </code>

 <code> Remove the label "img" from the busybox-pod</code>

+# Service and Networking
+<code> Create pod with busybox image and and expose it